approvers/stylelint-config-scss/README.md

 If you want to override and add rules to your config, simply add the `"rules"` key there.

-For example, turn `at-rule-conditional-no-parentheses` rule off and turn `dollar-variable-default` rule on;
+For example, turn `at-rule-conditional-no-parentheses` rule off and turn `dollar-variable-default` rule on:

 ```json
 {